We are pleased to welcome Meghan Sarna, MSN, FNP-C, HNB-BC to the Table Health team.

 Meghan is a Board Certified graduate of Saginaw Valley State University's Family Nurse Practitioner (FNP), rural residency program and a Board Certified Holistic, Baccalaureate Nurse (HNB-BC) through the American Holistic Nurses Association.

-Get to know Meghan a little better and read through our recent Q/A where she shares about her role at Table Health and some areas of his personal and professional life.
+Get to know Meghan a little better and read through our recent Q/A where she shares about her role at Table Health and some areas of her personal and professional life.

 Q. What is your area of medical expertise?